maybeanerd/eoy/slides.md

 image: './images/eoy.webp'
 ---

-# an EoY presentation
+# An EoY presentation

 Wait, is this meta?

 ## State:
-- an amazing presentation
+- An amazing presentation.
-- finished it super quickly (i hope when you see this it's true)
+- Finished it in time. (hopefully when you see this it's true)
-- everyone loved it
+- Everyone loved it.

 ---
 layout: intro